-On receiving the response from SA2, SA3 identifies that with the agreed solution UE will go into a loop of registration attempts but never succeed if false base station broadcasts a fake CAG different from the CAGs supporting by the connecting genuine gNB.
-Details on the new issue can be found in S3-21xxxx.
+After analysing the SA2 approved solution, SA3 identified that with the agreed solution UE may go into a loop of registration attempts but never succeed if a false base station broadcasts a fake CAG different from the CAGs supported by the connecting genuine gNB.
+Details on the new issue can be found in S3-210350.

 Therefore, SA3 kindly asks SA2 and CT1 to take the above information into consideration and develop an appropriate solution for this.